csut017/naoblocks.net/Documentation/Topography1.md

 ### WiFi router

-The router for this topography should broadcast its SSID as `robotics` with the password `letmein1`.
+The router for this topography should broadcast its SSID as `naoblocks`.

 ### Machines